precurse/ansible-smartos_provision/README.md

 image_uuid: `imgadm avail` from SmartOS global zone has possible values.
    Listed here: https://docs.joyent.com/public-cloud/instances/infrastructure/images as well.

-image_name: `imgadm avail` from SmartOS global zone will show possible values.
+image_name: `imgadm avail` from SmartOS global zone will show possible values. (i.e. debian-8 or base-64-lts)

   NOTE: This should be used instead of image_uuid when the latest
      version of an image is desired.
 If image_uuid is also set,